 Publicly reported hospital-onset MRSA events are identified through lab testing collected four or more days after inpatient admission.

 How Are We Performing?

-SIRs below 1 indicate that the observed number of infections during the measured period was lower than would be expected, while values above 1 indicate that the observed number of infections was higher than expected.
+SIRs below one indicate that the observed number of infections during the measured period was lower than would be expected, while values above one indicate that the observed number of infections was higher than expected.

 Methicillin-resistant Staphylococcus Aureus Blood Infections

 Lower scores are better

 ★ Performance is statistically better than the benchmark

 = Performance is statistically similar to the benchmark